uccser/cs-field-guide/docs/source/author/chapters.rst

 - **Required Fields:**

-  - ``chapters:`` A dictionary of chapters, where eacy key is a chapter.
+  - ``chapters:`` A dictionary of chapters, where each key is a chapter.

     - **Required Fields:**